 If you are a Scrum Master, you are responsible for the implementation of Scrum.
 If you see this, it's your accountability to make this situation and the (potential) implications transparent.

-If you are a Product Owner, a Development Team or a manager working with a Scrum Team struggling with this, you shouldn't hold back.
+If you are a Product Owner, a Developer or a manager working with a Scrum Team struggling with this, you shouldn't hold back.
 Whatever your role, you can use this metaphor to start a conversation that might lead to improvements and optimized value.

 If you like this article, please share it with others and follow us on LinkedIn.

-In one of our next blogs, we'll use a similar metaphor to show the implications of having Development Team members work on more than one team at a time.
+In one of our next blogs, we'll use a similar metaphor to show the implications of having Developers work on more than one team at a time.